 “The reason it is such a bugger is because it lives in the soil for up to two years and most normal disinfectants don’t clean it.
 Only bleach or hospital-grade cleaners will kill it, and people often don’t understand how important cleaning and managing the waste areas and patterns of puppies who do have it.”

 Thomas reminds us that the best way to prevent these parasites is with routine vaccinations starting in puppyhood.
 However, one mistake dog owners make, she says, is being more fearful of this disease than the handicap that is instead created by not socializing a puppy properly.
 “The rule is vaccinate then socialize.
 An 8-week-old puppy doesn’t belong at a dog park anyway!

 As I mentioned, abandoned doggy doo not just harms animals and people, it also hurts the environment.
 On a rainy day, storm water can carry pet waste directly into waterways.
 Sip on that for a moment.
 Yuck!

-According to DoodyCalls, a pet waste removal service, the Environmental Protection Agency even estimates that two or three days worth of droppings from a population of about 100 dogs would contribute enough bacteria to temporarily close a bay, and all watershed areas within 20 miles of it, to swimming and shellfishing.
+According to DoodyCalls, a pet waste removal service, the Environmental Protection Agency even estimates that 2 or 3 days worth of droppings from a population of about 100 dogs would contribute enough bacteria to temporarily close a bay, and all watershed areas within 20 miles of it, to swimming and shellfishing.